axeluhl/sailing-analytics/wiki/planning/racerenderingtechnology.md

 Google Maps based on WebGL

 ## CAAT: Canvas Advanced Animation Tookit
+CAAT is a director-based Scene graph manager.
+It is able to render using Canvas, WebGL and CSS without making changes to the applications that sit on top of it.
 * Product Owner
 * Web: https://github.com/hyperandroid/caat
 * Demos: http://hyperandroid.github.io/CAAT/documentation/demos/